TobiasSchwering/AcCoRD/README.txt

 # Credits

-Developed and maintained by Adam Noel (http://www.adamnoel.ca)
+Main branch AcCoRD Developed and maintained by Adam Noel (http://www.adamnoel.ca) Additions Developed and maintained by Tobias Schwering at the Institute for Digital Communications of the University of Erlangen-Nürnberg

-Testing: M. Halimeh and T. Schwering
+Testing: T. Schwering

-Supervision and Support: Profs.
-K. C. Cheung, A. Hafid, D. Makrakis, and R. Schober.
+Supervision and Support of the additions: Prof. R. Schober., Dr. A. Noel, A. Ahmadzadeh, V.Jamali